mochi-mqtt/server/README.md

 - MQTT v5 compatibility?

 #### Using the Broker
 Mochi MQTT can be used as a standalone broker.
 Simply checkout this repository and run the `main.go` entrypoint in the `cmd` folder which will expose tcp (:1883), websocket (:1882), and dashboard (:8080) listeners.
-A docker image is coming soon.

 ```
 cd cmd